Cannabis Light Schedules: Vegetative Stage vs Flowering Stage

 What keeps cannabis in the vegetative stage?

-Short nights keep cannabis plants in the vegetative stage.
-You can keep a cannabis plant in the vegetative stage for basically forever as long as the plant continues to get short nights (shorter than 1s-12 hours, depending on the strain).
+Long days keep cannabis plants in the vegetative stage.
+This simulates summer.
+You can keep a cannabis plant in the vegetative stage for months or even years, as long as the plant continues to get 18+ hours of light per day.

-Cannabis will stay in the vegetative stage as long as the plant gets short nights (less than 11-12 hours of darkness each day)
+Cannabis will stay in the vegetative stage as long as the plant gets long days (more than 18 hours of light each day)

 Whether you’re growing indoors or outdoors, you must make sure your cannabis plants get at least 13 hours of light each day to stay in the vegetative stage.
 If your plant gets a few long nights, it may start budding before you want.